nyvyn/nyvyn.github.io/_notes/2024-12-17-embedding-inversion.markdown

 human-readable output.

 1. **Start with embeddings:**
-   We already have embeddings that represent “Quantum computing for accelerating drug discovery” and “Personalized medicine tailored to individual genetic profiles.”
-Instead of retrieving original texts, we simply operate directly on these vectors.
+   There are embeddings that represent “Quantum computing for accelerating drug discovery” and “Personalized  medicine tailored to individual genetic profiles.”
+2. Instead of retrieving original texts, these vectors are directly transformed.

 2. **Merge embeddings directly:**
-   To form the new concept “quantum-accelerated, genetically-tailored drug design,” we can blend the two original vectors mathematically—say, by averaging or taking a weighted combination.
-This vector arithmetic is both efficient and straightforward, requiring no LLM calls at this step.
+   To form the new concept “quantum-accelerated, genetically-tailored drug design,” two original vectors are mathematically combined, by averaging or interpolating.
+This vector arithmetic is both efficient and straightforward, requiring no external calls at this step.

 3. **Invert the combined embedding:**
-   Now that we have a single embedding representing our merged concept, we use `vec2text` to invert the embedding back into text.
+   When the text is needed, a library such as `vec2text` is used to invert the embedding into text.
 The resulting text won’t be identical to any original document, but it will be semantically close enough to convey the intended idea: a fusion of quantum-accelerated drug discovery with personalized genetic medicine.

 This direct embedding manipulation approach moves the dependency on an LLM from merging in a vector database